Prong Collar Myths and Facts

 Myth: My dog needs to learn not to jump/pull.

-Fact: Of course your dog needs to learn not to jump/pull!
+Fact: OWe agree that any dog needs to learn not to jump/pull!
 But there are positive ways to teach these things – ways that actually TEACH a new behavior, instead of just teaching a dog to avoid a painful feeling, without knowing what you want him to do instead.
 With the prong, as soon as you take it off, he’ll go back to his previous behaviors.

 Myth: It makes people think my dog is scary.